ShaneIsley/docs/source/wireless/index.rst

 802.11 Wireless
 ***************

-pfSene can utilize certain 802.11 wireless cards and either act in a client role (Wireless WAN) or an Access Point role.
+pfSense can utilize certain 802.11 wireless cards and either act in a client role (Wireless WAN) or an Access Point role.

 .. toctree::